Documentation Index

 | Tax | Tax amount charged |

-| Net Revenue | What you actually earned: Gross Revenue + Tax - Discounts (hover for the full calculation) |
+| Net Revenue | What you actually earned: Gross Revenue + Tax - Item Discounts - Charge Discounts (hover for the full calculation) |

 | Cost | Your cost for the item — for products, this comes from the weighted average of shipment costs; for services, it’s the cost field from the service setup |

-| Net Profit | Net Revenue minus Cost — your actual profit after expenses (hover for the calculation) |
+| Net Profit | Net Revenue minus Cost and Tax — your actual profit, excluding sales tax you collected for the state (hover for the calculation) |

 Hover for details: The revenue and profit cells show a breakdown when you hover over them.
 This is especially helpful when you want to understand exactly how a number was calculated.